Tips for photographing the 2016 Albuquerque International Balloon Fiesta.

 This is a once a year event, and you want to walk away from it with the best images possible.
 It is such an emotional experience that it can be easy to overlook some basic strategies for getting your best photos.

 After attending Albuquerque Balloon Fiesta’s for five years, I’ve gathered a few top tips that will help you to walk away with the best possible images from this event.
 Check out my impressions of a day at the Albuquerque International Balloon Fiesta.

 Ideally, the lighter and simpler your kit the better.
-You want to focus on the action rather than swapping lenses in darkness.
+You want to focus on the fast-moving action rather than swapping lenses.
 Once the sun comes up, things move very quickly.
 The simpler your camera gear, the better.
-If you have an image-stablized lens or camera, all the better.
+If you have an image-stabilized lens or camera, all the better.
 You will be in constant motion.
 Don’t complicate things by bringing too much gear.

 Use a Polariser Filter